-The purpose of this document is to summarize key recommendations for operators of lodging establishments (hotels, motels, bed-and-breakfasts) regarding COVID-19 and guidance for Governor Northam’s Executive Orders 61, 63, and 65.
+The purpose of this document is to summarize key recommendations for operators of lodging establishments (hotels, motels, bed-and-breakfasts) regarding COVID-19 and guidance for Governor Northam’s Executive Orders.

 Lodging establishments should consider the recommended precautions from the Center for Disease Control (CDC) regarding COVID-19.
-It is imperative for the safety and well-being of staff, guests, and the community that operators of lodging establishments strive to prevent further spread of COVID-19 and abide by the details of Executive Order 61 (and any EO to follow).
+It is imperative for the safety and well-being of staff, guests, and the community that operators of lodging establishments strive to prevent further spread of COVID-19 and abide by the details of the most current Executive Order.

 Food Service and Kitchenware:

 Swimming Pools/Spas, Fitness Centers, and Personal Care Services:

-- Lobbies and hallways will remain open to the public.
-However, staff should monitor these areas closely to encourage guests to maintain 6 feet or more between persons.
+- Staff should monitor common areas to encourage guests to maintain 6 feet or more between persons.

 - Staff can apply pieces of tape on the floor at intervals of 6 feet in areas where lines may form.
 Guests should be encouraged to stand in line where the tape is marked on the floor to help maintain adequate social distancing.